NZ Post 'snail mail': One week to get a laptop couriered across Auckland - and still waiting

 This was combined with the backlog of retail shopping that had been bought during level 4 but was unable to be delivered.

-Walsh said the number of parcels was unprecedented.
+Walsh said the number of parcels has been unprecedented.

 However, those parcels were now starting to move through its system.